 1.1 Except where the context otherwise requires, for the purposes of the Protocol, "broadcast" means the transmission to members of the public of a video and/or audio recording; or live streaming.
 For the purposes of the Protocol, a recording refers to a video and/or audio recording.
-Broadcast may be for live streaming, news broadcast or documentary production through a recognised media organisation such as those regulated by IPSO; OFCOM or similar.
+Broadcast may be for live streaming, news broadcast or documentary production.
 Individual sections within the Protocol identify the extent to which broadcasting may be permitted for a particular type of case.